Ying Mao

 yingmao-min.jpg

 Dr. Ying Mao is a tenured Associate Professor in the Department of Computer and Information Science at Fordham University in New York City.
-Currently, he serves as the Associate Chair for Undergraduate Studies.
+Previously, he served as the Associate Chair for Undergraduate Studies.
+Currently, he is the Program Director for the Ph.D. in Computer Science in the department.

 He received his Ph.D. in Computer Science from the University of Massachusetts Boston advised by Dr. Bo Sheng .
 Before that, he obtained the Master of Science in Electrical Engineering from the The State University of New York at Buffalo .